BY JIM D’VILLE | From the Spring 2017 issue of Ukulele

-Now, play the next five notes of the C major scale starting on the scale’s second note, D (D–E–F–G–A), Example 2a.
-The resulting chord is D minor (D–F–A), Example 2b.
+Now, play the next five notes of the C major scale starting on the scale’s second note, D (D–E–F–G–A), shown in Example 2a.
+The resulting chord is D minor (D–F–A), shown in Example 2b.

 If we repeat the procedure on each subsequent scale degree, the next chords revealed are E minor, F major, G major, A minor, and B diminished.
 The reason the B chord is diminished, and not a minor chord, is its structure of 1–b3–b5 (B–D–F) which contains a flatted 5.